 This "Ranging Plan" is the initial pre-job study developed for the operator.
-This study encompasses all relevant information and challenges that the operator may have and is able to provide a concise overview of each ranging method.
+The ranging plan and the surface location selection are inter-related and dependant on each other using restrictions in one to limit choice in the other, and vice-versa.
+This study encompasses all relevant information, relief well trajectory options, interception depth/TVD options, and challenges that the operator may have and is able to provide a concise overview of each ranging method.
 Key features included in this report are: